haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 nuget trusted-signers add -Author Newtonsoft.Json.12.0.1.nupkg -Name "James Newton-King"
 ```

-__PRO TIP:__ Suppose you don't have the file and you can't install it because you have package verification turned on, you can download a package file using the API.
+__PRO TIP:__ Adding an author in this way requires that you have the package file (.nupkg) on your machine.
+The typical way to get this file is to install the package.
+But if you have package verification turned on, you can't install it and now you have a chicken and egg problem.
+The good news is you can download a package file using the API.

 ```
 https://api.nuget.org/v3-flatcontainer/newtonsoft.json/12.0.1/newtonsoft.json.12.0.1.nupkg
 ```

-The other way to add a person to your `trusted-signers` list is to use their certificate information.
+Another way to add a person to the `trusted-signers` list is with their certificate information.
 I am not aware of a means of getting that information from NuGet.org.
 You'd have to find that information from the individual themself or you can obtain it from a signed package that they signed.
 But here's the syntax just in case.

 ```cmd
 nuget trusted-signers add -Name "James Newton-King"